purijatin/njexl_wiki/03-Extended-Operators.md

     (njexl)a&b
     =>[1, 2, 6]

-Thus, it works as it should work.
-That is what normally known as re-usable code.
+Thus, it works as it should.
+This is what normally known as re-usable code.
 One guy writes it - and the others use it.
 No more random coding!

 ## Operations over a Dictionary